macaw-cad/dynamicvideo/docs/videos.md

 video to a tag, place the video in a folder named after the tag you want to attach it to.

 ### Example
-If you want to add a video (named `video-1.mp4`) which covers the nature topic, place it in a folder named `nature`.
+If you want to add a video (named `video-1.mp4`) which covers the nature topic, add the file to the `videos` folder and add an entry in the data.json with the source and some corresponding tags.
 The file name isn't important, however make sure there are no spaces in the filename.
 You'll get the following file structure:
 - project-root
     - video
-        - nature
         - `video-1.mp4`
         - nature-test.mp4
-        - city
         - video.mp4
         - video-city_busy.mp4

 ## Better streaming results
 You'll get better streaming results (which means lower CPU usage and lower bitrate) when you pre-process each video before placing it in the folder and use it.